mkhpalm/etcd/README.md

 ## Overview

 This is a chart based on the incubator chart from helm/charts.
-Dusted off to function with etcd 3.4 and updated for helm3 as well as added snapshot restore and a cronjob to make backups.
+Dusted off to function with etcd 3.4 and updated for helm3.
+It also adds support for:
+* Restore from snapshot
+* CronJob to make snapshots
+* Prometheus operator support

 ## Configuration